Systematized CrossFit Box Programming

 I’d venture to say the biggest aspect of this template and system of training is recovery.
 As previously stated, your clients are likely under-recovered already and should NOT be prescribed high threshold work more than a few times a week.

 Furthermore, we now know that simply training harder and more frequently does not guarantee results, and can actually have the opposite of the desired effect.
-Training smarter, not harder, is vital to the success of your athletes and health of your business.
+Training smarter, not harder, is vital to the success of your athletes and the health of your business.

 This, of course, is one of the biggest challenges coaches face: educating their clients that they do not need to be lying dead on the floor after each workout.
 Luckily for us coaches, there is a plethora of information at our fingertips to help build our cases.

 Moreover, we can simply prove to our clients with how they feel, look, and perform by retesting strength and conditioning pieces on our 12-16 week timeline.
-Overall, though, you’ll need to remind your clients the importance of being patient.
+Overall, though, you’ll need to remind your clients about the importance of being patient.
 At the end of the day, results (combined with how your clients feel) do not lie.
 Let the proof be in the pudding.

 Let’s take a look at a sample template that we use with our clients all over the world.
 Keep in mind the conditioning methods will vary and are not limited to what is listed.
 This is simply an example.